johnson-52197/Crack-detection-Model/README.md

 Create a folder named dataset and put the training and test set in separate folders in the same directory.

-This model is a has a very simple architecture, yet yielded good results.
+This model has a very simple architecture, yet yielded good results.